YashV1729/ScrumBoard_Project/README.md

 This is a Scrumboard project but a very simplified version of Trello using React and Firebase authentatication.

 ## Live demo
-For a live demo of the project have a look at https://trello-board-b720f.firebaseapp.com
+For a live demo : https://trello-board-b720f.firebaseapp.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).